Villahermosa: History

-Founded officially on 24 June 1564 by the Spanish Diego de Quijada on the banks of the Grijalva River under the name of Villa Hermosa, in 1826 the village was raised to the rank of city under the name of San Juan Bautista de la Villa Hermosa (Saint John the Baptist).
+Founded officially on 24 June 1564 by the Spanish explorer Diego de Quijada on the banks of the Grijalva River under the name of Villa Hermosa, in 1826 the village was raised to the rank of city under the name of San Juan Bautista de la Villa Hermosa (Saint John the Baptist).
 During the French intervention in Mexico, French troops occupied the city in 1863.
 In 1916, the governor of Tabasco, Francisco J. Múgica, ordered the restoration of the city's name to Villahermosa.

-"Colonial Age"
+Colonial Age

-The Villa Carmona was later christened San Juan Bautista, and was divided into neighborhoods.
+The Villa Carmona was later christened San Juan Bautista and was divided into neighborhoods.
 The oldest of them was the neighborhood of Esquipulas, on the ridge of the hill of Esquipulas and around the Church of Our Lord of Esquipulas, with his image of Christ black, which had been brought from Esquipulas, Guatemala.

-By 1596 he was Mayor of Tabasco Lazaro Suárez de Córdova who continued to dispatch in Santa Maria de la Victoria as the capital, and because the pirates had been attacking much the coasts of Tabasco, it commands to build in San Juan Bautista (today Villahermosa) the Fort House or Royal Warehouse.
+By 1596, Lazaro Suárez de Córdova was Mayor of Tabasco and continued to dispatch in Santa Maria de la Victoria as the capital, and because the pirates had been attacking much of the coast of Tabasco, it commands to build in San Juan Bautista (today Villahermosa) the Fort House or Royal Warehouse.
 This was in order to defend the population and safeguard the flows Real.
-The Royal Warehouse was located in what are the current streets of Juárez, Reforma, Madero and Lerdo.
+The Royal Warehouse was located on what are the current streets of Juárez, Reforma, Madero and Lerdo.

-On July 24, 1598, the King granted the city of San Juan Bautista the title of Villa Hermosa de San Juan Bautista as well as a royal shield (which currently identifies the state of Tabasco) and which is one of the oldest in America.
+On July 24, 1598, the King granted the city of San Juan Bautista the title of Villa Hermosa de San Juan Bautista as well as a royal shield, which currently identifies the state of Tabasco and is one of the oldest in the Americas.

 In 1604, the Mayor of Tabasco Juan de Miranda requested the Viceroy Juan de Mendoza and Luna to authorize the powers to be changed from Santa Maria de la Victoria to Saint John the Baptist (now Villahermosa) in addition to requesting that the name of the city be changed to San Juan de Villahermosa, authorizing the change of name of the city, not so the transfer of powers.